Skurks/Skurks/README.md

 ## My answers to Random Questions

-How will I know when you're grumpy?
-- Body english fortuantely or unfortuantely, is usually a dead giveaway (make myself small, pursed lips, etc)

-How can I help you when you're grumpy?
-- Call me out on it in the moment!

-How do you like feedback - slack, email, in person, etc?
-- Whatever way gets your own thoughts & feedback communicated most confidently and sussinctly

-How do you prefer to receive recognition (public or private)
-- Either, but don't need it often.

 What are your goals for the next 3 months?
 Full Year?
 5 Years?

 Timeline | Goal